Raghunath552003/saas-cost-analysis-assistant/README.md

 - Does not handle large-scale datasets
 - No UI or API interface
 - Currency conversion is approximate

+## Test Scenarios
+- CSV with mixed billing periods and currencies
+- CSV with invalid or missing data (to generate warnings)

 ## How to Run
 ```bash